ibm-cloud-docs/cloud-object-storage/basics/use-gateways.md

 ---

-# Manage access using IAM
+# Mount a bucket in a filesystem

 ## Terrebant telis et idque ab nati nulla